KAIBOKAN!

 15 September 1944:

-Arrives at Yulin, Hainan.
+At 2015 arrives at Yulin, Hainan.
 The convoy is reorganized and KURAHASHI is detached.

 18 September 1944:

-At 1040, KURAHASHI joins the escort of convoy HI-75 consisting of oilers NICHIEI, RYOEI, TOHO (1944 built), SERIA and MANEI MARUs, FUJISAN MARU (1944), KUROSHIO and TAIHO MARUs and passenger liner ASAMA MARU, that departed Takao, formosa for Singapore on 14 September escorted by kaibokan KANJU, MANJU, MIYAKE and CD-28, torpedo boat HIYODORI and escort carrier SHINYO.
+At 1040, KURAHASHI joins the escort of convoy HI-75 consisting of oilers NICHIEI, RYOEI, TOHO (1944-built), SERIA and MANEI MARUs, FUJISAN MARU (1944), KUROSHIO and TAIHO MARUs and passenger liner ASAMA MARU, that departed Takao, Formosa for Singapore on 14 September escorted by kaibokan KANJU, MANJU, MIYAKE and CD-28, torpedo boat HIYODORI and escort carrier SHINYO.

 19 September 1944: